Liz Lemon: Personality

-After a mere glance at her in the pilot, Jack sums up Liz as a "New York third-wave feminist, college-educated, single-and-pretending-to-be-happy-about-it, over-scheduled, undersexed, you buy any magazine that says 'healthy body image' on the cover and every two years you take up knitting for...a week".
+After a mere glance at her in the pilot, Jack sums up Liz as a "New York third-wave feminist, college-educated single-and-pretending-to-be-happy-about-it, over-scheduled, undersexed, you buy any magazine that says 'healthy body image' on the cover and every two years you take up knitting for...a week."
 This is confirmed by Pete to be accurate, commenting that the "knitting" part, in particular, was uncanny.

-Liz is generally portrayed as something of a "geek".
-So, while she is an apparently skilled writer, she seems to have very few social skills (in "Rosemary's Baby", Jack describes her as "socially retarded").
+Liz is generally portrayed as something of a "geek."
+So, while she is an skilled writer, she seems to have very few social skills (in "Rosemary's Baby", Jack describes her as "socially retarded").
 For example, while she was trying to pick up men at a karaoke bar, a man asked her if the seat next to her was taken, leading her to ask him why she should have to move her coat just so he could sit there.
 Liz is often shown to be generally insecure and holds a strong concern for how she is perceived by others.
 Liz is sometimes dismissive of others, a personality flaw that can be connected to her lack of social skills.
-Assessing Liz's personality up to near the end of season 3, Jonah Weinerslav described her as "an eternal 13-year-old tomboy—scared of sex, obsessed with Star Wars and meatball subs" and as "cling[ing] to a fantasy of presexual, junk-food-munching adolescence".
+Assessing Liz's personality up to near the end of season 3, Jonah Weiner described her as "an eternal 13-year-old tomboy—scared of sex, obsessed with Star Wars and meatball subs" and as "cling[ing] to a fantasy of presexual, junk-food-munching adolescence".

 Liz has a rather satirical sense of humor.
 She has frequently been shown to be a stress eater, a trait she shares with Jack.
-Despite the fact that she often ingests high-amounts of junk food on a daily basis, she seems to keep her weight under control, perhaps because she does not seem to have proper meals.
-According to Fey, the character is not bulimic; "she just likes to eat".
+Even though she often ingests high amounts of junk food daily, she seems to keep her weight under control, perhaps because she does not seem to have proper meals.
+According to Fey, the character is not bulimic; "She just likes to eat".
 Liz does have some knowledge of cooking, though she admits to only using her oven to warm her jeans in the morning.
-She is allergic to both dogs and cats, as well as "anything warm and adorable".
+She is allergic to both dogs and cats, as well as "anything warm and adorable."
 However, she does believe her allergy to dogs is psychosomatic, as she mentions that a dog bit her during the time of her first period.